Evolutionary games on the lattice: Payoffs affecting birth and death rates: Proof of Theorem 5

-\end{lemma} \begin{proof} First, we fix $\ep < (1/2)(1 - p_c)$ positive where $p_c < 1$ is the critical value of the oriented site percolation process introduced above.
-To prove that both strategies can survive simultaneously, we extend our previous definition of occupied site by calling $(z, n) \in H$ a {\bf good} site whenever
+\begin{pf} First, we fix $\ep< (1/2)(1 - p_c)$ positive where $p_c < 1$ is the critical value of the oriented site percolation process introduced above.
+To prove that both strategies can survive simultaneously, we extend our previous definition of occupied site by calling $(z, n) \in H$ a \emph{good} site whenever

 Denote by $\mathbb Y_n$ the set of good sites at level $n$.
 The symmetry of the evolution rules implies that the conclusion of Lemma~\ref{lem:coex-perco} holds for $\mathbb Y_n$ provided that